hmassa48/CapSearchProject2/README.md

 ### Full U-Net Search

 This work created a tunable U-Net architecture using the Keras-Tuner.
+To run the tunable U-Net, you have to import the HyperUNet class from the keras models folder and state the input shape as well as the number of classes.

 ### Architectural U-Net Search for Project